 I sense it most when I am outside.
 I specially feel God’s spirit when I’m in nature.
 I know that his spirit dwells in all things, but mostly it gives power to those who believe.

-But, challenges still come and come, and this is exactly when depression hits.
+But challenges still come and come, and this is exactly when depression hits.

 Can Depression be Avoided?

-My experience is; to some degree; you cannot avoid it.
-It can overwhelm you, it can be in fact devastating, it can be something that really takes you down, in the middle of a good day, for no good reason.
+My experience is to some degree; you cannot avoid it.
+It can overwhelm you, it can in fact be devastating, it can be something that really takes you down, in the middle of a good day, for no good reason.

 But the real challenge, the actual reality you need to understand is…